vivaria/edisonrul.ing/docs/source/cards/b/banner-of-courage.md

 ### Card Rulings

-●Multiple copies of this card are cumulative.
+*   Multiple copies of this card are cumulative.